aritchie/notifications/README.md

 You can have your app listen for taps on notifications.
 You should install this hook in the startup of your application.
 Such as App.cs in Xamarin.Forms, AppDelegate on iOS or your launch activity/application in Android

+PLEASE NOTE: Activated does not work on scheduled notifications on UWP

 ```csharp
 CrossNotifications.Current.Activated += (sender, notification) => {
     // work with notification